 Features of the A4 (M16A4 Rifle)

 The Colt M16A4 Rifle is the fourth generation of the M16 series weapon system.
 Since Vietnam, the M16 has been the weapon of choice for the US and many of our allies for ground combat action.
 The A4, with a flat top upper receiver, a removable carrying handle, collapsible buttstock, and an integral rail mounting system for mounting of optics and other devices (lights/grenade launcher M203).

-The M16A4 Rifle in combination with the M5 Rail Adapter forms the Modular Weapon System (rifle version) which provide soldiers the flexibility to configure their weapons with those accessories required to fulfill an assigned mission.
+The M16A4 Rifle in combination with the M5 Rail Adapter forms the Modular Weapon System (rifle version) which provides soldiers the flexibility to configure their weapons with those accessories required to fulfill an assigned mission.
 There are no differences between the internal dimensions of the M16A2 Rifle and the M16A4 Rifle.

-The M4 was produced in the 1990’s at the request of the US Special Forces, which is a version of the M16A2, designated M4 Carbine.
+The M4 was produced in the 1990s at the request of the US Special Forces, which is a version of the M16A2, designated M4 Carbine.
 The M4 has several improvements.
-It is basically the M16A2 rifle, fitted with retractable buttstock, a shorter barrel, handguards, removable carrying handle for the addition of optics on the now flat top fail, and also moved the gas port back a few inches.
+It is basically the M16A2 rifle, fitted with a retractable buttstock, a shorter barrel, handguards, removable carrying handle for the addition of optics on the now flat top fail, and also moved the gas port back a few inches.
 The changes enabled the M16A3 and A4 to be quickly adjustable when needed for different mission types.

 The new updates to this weapon system enable soldiers, marines and special operations members to conduct a variety of operations from close quarters battle to a wide and open battlefield in the desert, jungle, and other environments.